-After explaining this to my patients they feel so liberated from that old dogma and I am also more able to help them feel empowered by their knowledge and understanding.
+After explaining this to my patients they feel so liberated from that old dogma and I can also help them feel empowered by their knowledge and understanding.

 This helps them feel calmer and more mindful of their health and wellbeing as they realise the influence this has on the health of their eggs.

 With all this in mind, I hope I have helped you understand that you are NOT “born with a finite amount of eggs” and that during your reproductive years, you are NOT going to “run out of eggs”.